UPPMAX/uppmax4DL/docs/transfer.md

 ## Some other sftp client
-Please notice that sftp is NOT the same as scp.
+- Please notice that sftp is NOT the same as scp.
 So be sure to really use a sftp client -- not just a scp client.

-Also be aware that many sftp clients use reconnects (with a cached version of your password).
+- Also be aware that many sftp clients use reconnects (with a cached version of your password).
 This will not work for Bianca, because of the second factor!
 And some try to use multiple connections with the same password, which will fail.

-So for example with lftp, you need to "set net:connection_limit 1". lftp may also defer the actual connection until it's really required unless you end your connect URL with a path.
+- So for example with lftp, you need to "set net:connection_limit 1". lftp may also defer the actual connection until it's really required unless you end your connect URL with a path.

-An example command line for lftp would be
+- An example command line for lftp would be

 `lftp sftp://<username>-<projname>@bianca-sftp.uppmax.uu.se/<username>-<projname>/`

+### Example ??

 ## Mounting the sftp-server with sshfs on you local machine

 **Mount the wharf on your machine**

 - This is only possible on your own system.